Key initiatives

 State Capacity

-The State Capacity Initiative advances reforms to make U.S. government more capable, responsive, and effective at implementing policy and delivering on its promises.
+The State Capacity Initiative advances reforms to make the U.S. government more capable, responsive, and effective at implementing policy and delivering on its promises.
 Even the most well-designed policies can falter in execution.
-To meet the urgency and complexity of today’s challenges, we must reimagine the structures and processes that underpin how government works.
+To meet the urgency and complexity of today’s challenges, we must rethink the structures and processes that underpin how government works.

 If we want a government that can deliver on its promises, we must improve in four priority areas: